 During the year ended 31 December 2022, the Group's management decided to stop and mothball the Perevalnoe CIP mill due to depletion of open pit mines.
 This event caused an internal indicator of the impairment of tangible assets.
-As a result of impairment testing, the Group recognised an impairment charge for property, plant and equipment related to Perevalnoe CIP mill in the amount of TUSD 7.498 (note 18).
-The Group estimated that there were no indicators of impairment at the end of 2021 year.
+As a result of impairment testing, the Group recognised an impairment charge for property, plant and equipment related to Perevalnoe CIP mill in the amount of TUSD 7,498 (note 18).